Posterior central disc protrusion

-A posterior central disc protrusion occurs when the inner gel-like material of a vertebral disc pushes against the outer disc wall.
-This may cause the disc to bulge outward from its normal anatomic position within the spinal column.
-A “posterior central” protrusion is one that pushes straight toward the back (away from the abdomen).
-This puts the protrusion directly in line with pressing upon the spinal cord.
+A posterior central disc protrusion occurs when the inner gel-like material of a spinal disc pushes against the outer disc wall.
+This may cause the disc to bulge outward from its normal position in the spinal column.

-A healthy intervertebral disc has a strong, fibro-elastic wall containing many layers.
-This resilient disc wall is designed hold the soft inner material of a disc in place.
-The wall also helps the disc maintain its cylindrical shape.
-However, due to accidents, injuries, and age-related changes, the outer wall of a disc can deteriorate, making the discs susceptible to deformation and/or tearing.
+A healthy spinal disc has a strong outer wall designed to hold the soft inner material of the disc in place.
+This wall also helps the disc to maintain its shape.

-In the case of a posterior central disc protrusion, the wall of the disc has not torn open, but it has weakened to the point of allowing inner disc material to bulge out.
-This may be a precursor to rupture. .
-Even before rupturing, however, any disc protrusion or bulge may encroach upon the spinal canal and put pressure on the spinal nerves.
-This is ultimately what causes painful disc protrusion symptoms.
+In many cases of posterior central disc protrusion, the wall of the disc has not torn open but has weakened to the point of allowing inner disc material to bulge out.
+In other cases, the disc lining can actually tear, causing the nucleus to push out into the spinal canal and potentially interfere with nerves.

 Even before rupturing, a disc protrusion can still narrow the spinal canal and put pressure on nerves.
 Common symptoms of nerve compression include local pain as well as radiating symptoms of tingling, numbness and muscle weakness in the arms and legs.